 - the commitment of the Board of Advice, the Pacioli Society and the Accounting Foundation to supporting School/Discipline initiatives, advocating within the University environment, and ensuring broader community participation with the School.

-The next fifth-year maintenance review will take place 30 March-1 April 2014.
+The fifth-year maintenance review took place 30 March-1 April 2014.

-As of August 2013, AACSB has accredited 681 institutions internationally, of which 181 have also been awarded specialised accreditation of their accounting programs.
-Of the accredited schools, 188 are based outside the US.
+As of August 2014, AACSB has accredited 716 institutions internationally, of which 181 have additional specialised accreditation for their accounting programs.
+Of the accredited schools, 206 are based outside the US.

-The University of Sydney is only one of two Australian institutions to have achieved both business and accounting accreditations, and one of only eight in our region.
+The University of Sydney is the only Australian institution to have achieved both business and accounting accreditations, and one of only nine in our region.
 Others are the Hong Kong University of Science & Technology, the University of Hong Kong, the Chinese University of Hong Kong, Singapore Management University, Nanyang Technological University (Singapore), Tsinghua University (China), National Chengchi University (Taipei) and Victoria University of Wellington (New Zealand).

-In Australia, only ten other institutions currently hold AACSB business accreditation: the University of Melbourne, the University of New South Wales, the University of Queensland, the University of Adelaide, the University of Western Australia, Monash University, Griffith University, Macquarie Graduate School of Management, Queensland University of Technology, and the University of Technology Sydney.
+In Australia, only eleven other institutions currently hold AACSB business accreditation: the University of Melbourne, the University of New South Wales, the University of Queensland, the University of Adelaide, the University of Western Australia, Monash University, Griffith University, Macquarie Graduate School of Management, Queensland University of Technology, the University of Technology Sydney and Bond University.

 Benefits of Accreditation